Bob Gauchie – 58 Days in the arctic

 He managed to land safely and started to go through his supplies, which included little more than a box of frozen fish and a few flares.
 He remained in his cockpit for shelter as the outside temperatures could get as low as -60C, and the area had relatively few trees to make anything decent out of.

-In his mind he was convinced he was going to die, knowing how remote the area was and the chance of someone passing through that wasn’t in a plane was pretty much impossible.
-The wolves stopped coming after a while and he was left on his, which he says was worse than the cold.
+In his mind, he was convinced he was going to die, knowing how remote the area was and the chance of someone passing through who wasn’t in a plane was pretty much impossible.
+The wolves stopped coming after a while and he was left on his own, which he says was worse than the cold.
 After being certain the end was near he’d lost all hope of being found, which is when Ronald Sheardown flew over on a routine flight to Nunavut.

-His passenger spotted a light coming from the lake that couldn’t be natural, so the plane circled round for a closer look and saw the plane sitting there right in the middle of the lake.
-They managed to land safely and approached the plane with caution, not knowing if they’ll find a frozen body or someone driven insane by the isolation.
+His passenger spotted a light coming from the lake that couldn’t be natural, so the plane circled around for a closer look and saw the plane sitting there right in the middle of the lake.
+They managed to land safely and approached the plane with caution, not knowing if they’d find a frozen body or someone driven insane by the isolation.

-However a weary looking bearded man hopped out the cabin holding a blue suitcase and asked jokingly if they had room for a passenger.
+However, a weary-looking bearded man hopped out of the cabin holding a blue suitcase and asked jokingly if they had room for a passenger.
 After surviving alone for 58 days in temperatures as low as -60C, Bob Gauchie was finally rescued and holds to this day the record for longest solo Arctic survival by a downed airman.